gallettilance/magnificATS/INTRO/README.md

 ![](https://vignette.wikia.nocookie.net/spongefan/images/2/23/Tulio_head_banging.gif/revision/latest?cb=20150612222916)

 You start thinking you will likely fix the door but break windows (pun somewhat intended).
 This makes it inflexible to scale because of the mental obstacle coders have to go through.
-And in the end you've produced code that dampens collaboration and productivity.
+And in the end you've produced code that dampens collaboration and productivity because neither you nor anyone else wants to examine or read through it.

 ![](http://s2.quickmeme.com/img/32/3231c171a34d1b88ab1768b1ba5ef9f0e9b035f523e197f2b99f83b7856826e3.jpg)

 Look at Frodo - he never wants to go through this again.
 As our lives start depending more and more on software, what we code should be just as important as how we code it.
 Correctness matters.
 With enough time, we can have the luxury of focusing on quality.
 But with deadlines and other obstacles, how can we make this happen?
-One option is to sharpen the tools you use - means making smarter editors, more high level languages.
-On the editor side, this is an incredible push toward productivity.
-However, on the language side, I will argue that it is the methodology that accompanies each language that truely distinguishes its productivity - not necessarily how high level or domain specific it is.
-If, as a coder, your methodology does not change with the language you use, then you will likely be facing the debugger a lot.
+One option is to sharpen the tools you use - means making smarter editors.
+This is an incredible push toward productivity.

-But it is also important to distinguish the imprecise from the flexible.
-In some languages, functions are overloaded until they become extremely imprecise - it becomes extremely difficult to predict what the output will be for a given input.
-Think about applying the length function in Python to a 2D array.
-You can guess that the function will return the number of rows if you store your matrix in row major.
-But what if now you have a 3D array or an ND array.
-You can easily see that one dimension will be returned, the question is which one?
-This is because the length function has become imprecise.

-The solution to this is [higher-order functions](http://ats-lang.github.io/DOCUMENT/INT2PROGINATS/HTML/INT2PROGINATS-BOOK-onechunk.html#higher-order-functions).
-They allow for great flexibility, and, with the use of templates, for great precision as well.
+However, this does not directly solve the issue - we need to avoid spaghetti code and buggy code from the start.
+We need to apply the same mathematical rigor with which we analyze alogorithms to the way we code.
+In short we need functional programming which is a way of reasoning about programs like mathematical expressions, so as to analyze and compose them to build larger and better software.

 The goal of ATS is to restore your love of coding by providing you with interesting functional features combined with a methodology for reducing debugging and testing.